coderefinery/github-without-command-line/_episodes/03-contributing.md

 Submit a larger change using GitHub Desktop.
 As an example our task will be to add a new file (in our case taco recipe) to the exercise repository.

+#### Note to instructors

+Options depending on the group:
+- A participant shares screen and we navigate as a group
+- Instructor demonstrates some of the steps using a different repository that the instructor does not have access to (possibly confusing?)
+- Instructor gives administration of the exercise repo to a participant and removes themselves as collaborator and then we either review by screen sharing from the new administrator or we switch back

+#### Exercise

 - We first open an issue via the web interface and describe our idea.
 In the issue we can collect feedback
 - We clone the exercise repository using GitHub Desktop